Beilinson's conjecture on K3 surfaces with an involution: Introduction

 \section{Introduction}

 One of the most important problems in algebraic geometry is to compute the Chow groups for higher codimensional cycles on a smooth projective variety.
-The theorem due to Mumford in \cite{M}, proves that the Chow group of zero cycles on a smooth projective surface over complex numbers is infinite-dimensional, provided that the geometric genus of the surface is greater than zero, in the sense that the natural maps from symmetric powers to the Chow group are never surjective.
+The theorem due to Mumford in \cite{M}, proves that the Chow group of zero cycles on a smooth projective surface over complex numbers is infinite-dimensional, provided that the geometric genus of the surface is greater than zero, in the sense that the natural maps from symmetric powers to the Chow group of zero cycles are never surjective.
 The converse is a conjecture due to Bloch, that is, if we have a smooth projective complex surface of geometric genus zero, then the Chow group of zero cycles is isomorphic to the group of points on an abelian variety.

 This theorem has been proved for surfaces not of general type with geometric genus zero due to \cite{BKL}.
-The case for surfaces of general type that is, surfaces of Kodaira dimension 2 with geometric genus zero is still open.
+The case for surfaces of general type, that is, surfaces of Kodaira dimension 2 with geometric genus zero, is still open.
 Some examples of such surfaces for which the Bloch's conjecture holds are due to \cite{B}, \cite{IM}, \cite{PW},\cite{V},\cite{VC}.

+The situation over $\bar{\QQ}$ is completely different.
+The conjecture due to Beilinson states that for any smooth projective surface defined over $\bar{\QQ}$, the albanese kernel is trivial, that is, the Chow group of zero cycles of degree zero is isomorphic to the albanese variety.

+This paper concerns the proof of Beilinson's conjecture for some class of K3 surfaces equipped with an involution, when the quotient of the surface is the projective plane $\PR^2$ and the branch locus is a sextic curve in $\PR^2$.

+The technique due to \cite{Voi}, tells us that if we have an involution on a complex K3 surface which acts as identity on the two form on the surface, then the involution acts as identity on the $A_0$ (zero cycles of degree zero modulo rational equivalence) of the K3 surface.
+This has also been proved for some classes of K3 surfaces due to \cite{GT},\cite{HK}.